Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

 As a control, we compare the prediction using transfer learning (Figure~\ref{fig:gamma_with_TL}, green curve, ESN-TL) to a prediction from an ESN that has been trained only on the TL data, namely $2$ trajectories from the $\gamma = 0.1$ regime (Figure~\ref{fig:gamma_with_TL}, red curve, ESN*).
-We see that the ESN* prediction is inferior to the ESN-TL prediction in the eye metric.
+Visually (Figure~\ref{fig:gamma_with_TL}) and quantitatively (Table~\ref{tab:error_gKS_TL} \revisiontwo{and Figure~\ref{fig:scatterplot_gamma}}), the ESN* prediction is inferior to the ESN-TL prediction.
 Discrepancies between these two predictions occur at low wavenumbers that contain most of the energy.
-Quantitatively, the curves shown in Figure~\ref{fig:gamma_with_TL} (right) contain total energies $2.92$ (blue, DNS), $2.80$ (red, ESN*), and $2.97$ (green, ESN-TL).
+The curves shown in Figure~\ref{fig:gamma_with_TL} contain total energies $2.92$ (blue, DNS), $2.80$ (red, ESN*), and $2.97$ (green, ESN-TL).
 This corresponds to relative error $4.1\%$ and $1.7\%$ for the ESN* and ESN-TL predictions, respectively.
-In the relative-error metric, the ESN-TL prediction is more than twice as accurate as the ESN* control.
+In this sense, the ESN-TL prediction is more than twice as accurate as the ESN* control.

+Table~\ref{tab:gKS_TL_corrDim} reports correlation dimension of the attractor for the experiment from Figure~\ref{fig:gamma_with_TL}.
+We see that transfer learning allows the ESN to accurately predict correlation dimension for $\gamma = 0.1$, and the ESN-TL prediction is better than the control (ESN*) prediction.